Makesh-Srinivasan/LangChain-GPT-Researcher/Documentation.md

 We welcome contributions to improve and extend the GPT-Researcher tools.
 Visit the [GitHub repository](https://github.com/assafelovic/gpt-researcher) to get started with contributing.

 ---

-This completes the documentation for the `LocalGPTResearcher` and `WebGPTResearcher` tools.
-If you have any additional feedback or require further changes, feel free to let me know!